Camcorder Formats

 lines of resolution.
 Sony's analog 8mm and Hi-8mm

-(MiniDV or DVC) and recording at almost 500 lines
+(MiniDV or DVC) record at almost 500 lines

 The DVD